libretro/libretro-cap32/readme.md

  * New Combo Key: [cap32_combokey] (select | y | b | disabled)

-Choose which combo key do you want use and it's ignored from user keymap, if you disabled it, you can remap all joypad buttons.
+Choose which combo key do you want use and it's ignored from user keymap.
+If you set as disabled, all joypad buttons are available for your game remaps.

 ## M3U and Disk control